 [Insert Figure 3 here]

 4.2.
-Genetic distance and economic preference differences
+Genetic distance and preference differences

-Although data from China City Statistical Yearbook 2011 can cover most cities in China, it has limited number of measures of economic preferences and behaviors.
+Although data from China City Statistical Yearbook 2011 can cover most cities in China, it has limited number of measures of preferences and behaviors.
 Moreover, it cannot identify the local people.
 To address this concern, we conduct our main analysis with data from CFPS.

-Table 3 reports the results, all the regressions have controlled for the potential confounding factors.
-Fig A1 presents the effect of genetic distance on the three different measures of risk preference differences according to column 1-3 of Table 3.
-The bars show the coefficients while the error bars show the 95% confidence intervals.
-The results suggest that genetic distance has a positive and significant effect on the three measures of differences in risk preference.
-This implies that genetic distance accounts for risk preference differences, and the effect is robust for different measures of risk preference.

-[Insert Table 3 here]
+The regression results for the relationships between genetic distance and preference differences are presented in Table 3.
+The regressions have controlled for geographic distance, dialect distance, climate difference and Hu Line.
+According to columns1-2 in Table 3, we find that genetic distance has a positive effect on two measures of risk preference differences.
+And the magnitude of the effect of genetic distance on risk preference is far from trivial.
+An increase of one standard deviation in genetic distance has the effect of increasing risk preference differences by more than 12% standard deviations.